By: Allison White

 “The name Seki has a history,” Shan said.

-A few years ago, married couple Masako and Yukio Sekikawa owned a sushi restaurant downtown, the original Seki.
+A few years ago, married couple Masako and Yukio Sekikawa owned a sushi restaurant on South Broadway, the original Seki.
 Masako bought all supplies at Dong Yang (except fish) and became friends with Jin.
 Sadly, Masako passed away from lung cancer, and when the Tao’s met her husband Yukio, he asked for their help.
-Shan and Jin invested, alleviating Yukio of financial troubles, and hired him on at the new and improved Seki in the back of Dong Yang Market Unfortunately, 9 months later, Yukio passed from suicide.
-As Shan was an experienced chef who also learned from Yukio, he took over operations for about a year.
-The Sekikawa memory is honored in keeping the name Seki.
+Shan and Jin invested, alleviating Yukio of financial troubles.
+Unfortunately, 9 months later, Yukio passed from suicide.
+As Shan was an experienced chef who also learned from Yukio, he took over operations for about a year before it closed.
+The Sekikawa memory is honored in the new Seki at Dong Yang.

 A true foodie at heart, Shan shares beautifully plated photos of dishes on his phone, many of which are new ideas for Ramen Ya, their second restaurant which opened in 2014.
 Ramen Ya, run by Chef Kim, just finished renovations this January and now has a four-seasons patio currently open with outdoor heaters.
 While still ramen-focused, Yaki Niko, “fire meat,” is a new table-top grill option, which unlike the common flat iron, offers direct contact with fire for that distinct, unparalleled flavor.
 They also offer table-top hot pots for cooking your meat and vegetables to preferred perfection in boiling broth.
 Add a pot of hot tea and warm sake, and you have the sensory experience of fire and ice.

 “Like sitting in a hot spring or hot tub in the snow,” Shan said.

 Shan brings up an interesting thought as a chef— when you think about ingredients on a world-wide level, not confined to regional, or even country-wide, new combinations are yet to be created.